ohze/playframework-standalone/compare-to-play.md

 + remove file `BoneCPModule.scala`
 + not depends on BoneCP

+## play-ws-alone
+Exactly same as play-ws, except the following:
++ NingWS: WSResponse.xml is not supported in play-ws-alone (so, we can remove xerces:xercesImpl dependency)
++ remove play.api.libs.{oauth, openid}
++ remove deprecated type play.api.libs.ws.WSRequestHolder

 ## play-exceptions
 `play-alone` depends on `play-exceptions` which have no dependencies (except scala-library)